Skip to content

 Education & Training

-We are delighted jointly to inherit the role of Director of Education and Training from Michelle Heeley KC as she steps up to be Leader.
+We were delighted jointly to inherit the role of Director of Education and Training from Michelle Heeley KC when she stepped up to be Leader.
 The Midland Circuit has always produced great advocates and continues to do so.
 It is a great privilege to be asked to oversee the education of our pupils and new practitioners.
-We recognise the challenges that the modern Bar faces and are keen to help equip our junior practitioners to meet those challenges and thrive in practice
+We recognise the challenges that the modern Bar faces and are keen to help equip our junior practitioners to meet those challenges and thrive in practice.

-Circuit then trains New Practitioners, all advocates must attend this residential course within 3 years of completing pupillage.
-The course is designed to build upon the skills already learned, and ensure that members are developing as advocates.
-The course offers different training elements, focusing on crime, civil or family, depending on each member’s specialism.
-As well as offering residential courses the Circuit offers lectures throughout the year, aimed at assisting members in staying up to date with case law developments and sentencing guidelines.
-There is now a requirement that any barrister wishing to undertake a case involving a vulnerable witness has completed the Vulnerable Witness Training Course.
-Circuit has offered training for all of its 150 members to ensure they are complying with BSB requirements.
+Circuit then trains new practitioners.
+All advocates must attend this residential course within three years of completing pupillage.
+The course is designed to build upon the skills already learned and ensure that members are developing as advocates.
+The course offers different training elements in crime, civil and family depending on each member’s specialism.
+As well as offering residential courses the Circuit offers lectures throughout the year aimed at assisting members in all areas of practice in staying up-to-date with developments in the law.

 Fri